smilesmiley/mycroft_bachelor_thesis/README.md

 * Execute the script via the command ```$ bash start.sh```
 * Modify all skills that shall be included in the user study
 * Reboot the device

+# Integrate Study into Skill
+* Insert following code snippet at the end of each IntentHandler(which should trigger the study) of the SKill class:

 # Components